pyconru/pycon.ru/pages/program/speakers/content.ru.md

 > Developer of CPython.
 He also wrote the six Python 2/3 compatibility library and has contributed to numerous projects in the Python ecosystem including PyPy and py.tes.

-title: В Python 3Python Packaging Progress
+<b>Python Packaging Progress</b>

-description: Python packaging is infamous for being brittle and hard to use.
+Python packaging is infamous for being brittle and hard to use.
 Thankfully, a lot of progress has been made in recent years.
 This talk will explain some of the components and tools in modern Python packaging including pip, PyPI, virtualenv, and wheels.